One in critical condition from SH1 crash

-A person has been flown to Wellington Hospital in critical condition after a two-vehicle crash on State Highway 1 near Mangaweka.
+A person is undergoing treatment in Wellington Hospital after being flown there in critical condition following a two-vehicle crash on State Highway 1 near Mangaweka.

 Police, St John and Fire and Emergency New Zealand (FENZ) responded to the crash around 9.05am on Friday.